meilisearch/documentation/learn/security/tenant_tokens.md

 const yourApiKeyPrefix = meiliSearchApiKey.slice(0,8);
 ```

 Your payload must also contain a `searchRules` object.
-The following example would force all searches made with the token to only return results with a `user_is` of `1`:
+The following example would force all searches made with the token to only return results with a `user_id` of `1`:

 ```js
 const yourSearchRules = {